elfeck/SGpp-wiki/Datadriven-dataminig-pipeline-configuration.md

 <tr><td>fileName</td><td>String</td><td></td><td>The file name used if the grid is to be serialized to a file</td><td></td><td>""</td></tr>
 </table>

-The adativity configuration allows to specify parameters related to adaptive grid refinement and coarsening.
+The adaptivity configuration allows to specify parameters related to adaptive grid refinement and coarsening.

 ### adaptivityConfig